 What Do I Do if an Object is Caught in My Dog’s Paw?

 One possible reason for redness and swelling between your dog’s toes is an object that is stuck in the paw.
 A foreign object needs immediate action and care to be removed safely.
-If it isn’t, your dog could start to bleed and be in serious pain.
+If it isn’t, your dog could start to bleed and be in acute pain.

 Follow these steps if you think your dog has an object stuck in their paw: